ksator/MQTT_hello_world/README.md

 ### Install Mosquitto MQTT Broker

-From ubuntu 16.04, add the Mosquitto PPA repository so that we can get the latest version of Mosquitto.
+From ubuntu 16.04, add the Mosquitto PPA repository so that we can get the latest version of Mosquitto

 ```
 $ sudo apt-add-repository ppa:mosquitto-dev/mosquitto-ppa